-NOTE: If you've been convicted of two or more moving violations in the previous four years, you will probably be required to take the knowledge tests again, and possibly even the driving tests.
+NOTE: If you've been convicted of multiple moving violations, you will probably be required to take the knowledge tests again, and possibly even the driving tests.
 Talk to an examiner at your full-service DMV office for more details.

 If you wish to add an endorsement to your CDL or upgrade your license class, you will need to fill out a new Commercial Driver's License Application and pass the applicable knowledge and/or skills tests.

 Fees are payable when you come in to renew: